Understanding Cemetery Symbols has companion workbooks!

 As you can see from the image above, in addition to Understanding Cemetery Symbols: A Field Guide for Historic Graveyards, I’m releasing two different workbooks.

 This is where you come in.
-Let me know in the comments section at the bottom of this post what you think about the following plan for Ghost Hunters Journal: A Workbook for Paranormal Investigators.
+Let me know in the comments section at the bottom of this post what you think about the following plan for Graveyard Journal: A Workbook for Exploring Historic Cemeteries.

-Ghost Hunters Journal is a place for you to record all your paranormal experiences – whether you’re part of a ghost hunting team, or not.
-This book offers a central place to keep track of your unusual experiences while the details are fresh in your mind.
-Having all this in a nice-looking book that you can keep in your bag or glovebox makes a fun keepsake as well as a unique reference book for you and your like-minded friends.
+Graveyard Journal: A Workbook for Historic Cemeteries is a place for you to write down information about all the different cemeteries you visit.
+It offers a way to keep track of interesting monuments you saw, write down inspiring epitaphs and names, and other pertinent details.
+Having all this in a nice-looking book that you can keep in your bag or glovebox makes a fun keepsake as well as a unique reference book for you and your family.

 Make Your Own Table of Contents